-The results, tallied from a group of 50 CRE experts locally who work in development, finance and investment, indicate “lingering concern” about commercial real estate conditions two years from now.
-It’s a trend that the survey indicated last year, as well.
+The results, tallied from a group of 50 CRE experts locally who work in development, finance and investment, shows "lingering concern" about commercial real estate conditions two years from now.
+It's a trend that the survey indicated last year, as well.

 Those who participated were asked about their expectations for vacancy rates, rental rate growth, land and building material prices, new project financing and rates of return.